NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Omen Dragon (Adult).md

     desc: "DC 30, attack +22; __5th __  _[[Spells/Ill Omen|Ill Omen (At Will)]]_, _[[Spells/Mindlink|Mindlink (At Will)]]_, _[[Spells/Sure Strike|Sure Strike (x2)]]_\n__Cantrips__  __(6th)__ _[[Spells/Guidance|Guidance]]_"

   - name: "Destiny Breath"
     desc: "`pf2:2` (mental,occult) The dragon breathes a translucent mist of potentialities that overwhelms creatures with visions of possible features, dealing 10d6 mental damage in a 30-foot cone (DC 30 Will check save).
-A creature that fails its save is [[Conditions/Slowed 1|Slowed 1]] for 1 round (or [[Conditions/Slowed 1|Slowed 2]] on a critical failure) as it struggles with the visions.\nThe dragon can't use Destiny Breath again for 1d4 rounds."
+A creature that fails its save is [[Conditions/Slowed 1|Slowed 1]] for 1 round (or [[Conditions/Slowed 1|Slowed 2]] on a critical failure) as it struggles with the visions.\n\nThe dragon can't use Destiny Breath again for 1d4 rounds."

   - name: "Draconic Frenzy"
     desc: "`pf2:2`  The dragon makes two claw Strikes and one wing Strike in any order."